mlbright/mlbright/README.md

 👋 Hi there!
 I'm Martin-Louis Bright and I am a software engineer living in Toronto Canada. 👨‍💻

-For the last little while, I have been a GitHub Enterprise site administrator at Autodesk Inc.
+For the last little while, I have been a [GitHub Enterprise][ghes] site administrator at Autodesk Inc.

 I love [automating things][xkcd-automation] and developing software that helps people and organizations.